Kristinakuz/ITSecurity/network-discovery-nmap/docs/methodology.md

 At this stage, only asset existence was documented.
 Device type, vendor information, services, and security posture were intentionally deferred to later steps to follow a structured, incremental analysis workflow.

 Redacted scan evidence for this step is stored in `evidence/01_host_discovery_redacted.txt`, and identified hosts were recorded in the asset inventory table for subsequent enrichment.
+## Step 2: Host Discovery

+Host discovery was conducted on an authorized private IPv4 /24 subnet to establish a baseline inventory of active network assets.

+Using Nmap in discovery-only mode, the scan identified live hosts without performing port or service enumeration.
+This approach minimized network impact while providing visibility into which IP addresses were actively responding on the network.

+At this stage, only asset existence was documented.
+Device type, vendor information, services, and security posture were intentionally deferred to later steps to follow a structured, incremental analysis workflow.

+Redacted scan evidence for this step is stored in `evidence/01_host_discovery_redacted.txt`, and identified hosts were recorded in the asset inventory table for subsequent enrichment.